 How to get to Costa Rica Caribbean Side

-The closest airport to the Caribbean side of Costa Rica is Juan Santamaria International Airport ✈️ (SJO) in San Jose, Costa Rica.
+The closest airport to the region is Juan Santamaria International Airport ✈️ (SJO) in San Jose, Costa Rica.

-✅ Trying to figure out the perfect time for your trip?
-Check my guide to the best time to visit Costa Rica.
+✅ Check my guide to the best time to visit Costa Rica.

 When you arrive in San Jose, you have a few ways to get to the Caribbean Coast.
 The quickest and most expensive option is to take a domestic flight to one of the airports in the region.
 However, you can also rent a car, which is a better option in my opinion, as it will allow you to explore the entire Caribbean Coast and without relying on costly transfers and public transport.